MaSyMoS/masymos-seek-middleware/dev/doc/dev_concept.rst

 .. image:: ../uml/structure_overview.svg

+Terminology
+###########
+- model
+    - a SEEK model, can have more then one valid content files attached
+- content
+    - a valid file to use with MaSyMoS Morre (SBM, CellML, SEDML)

 Requirements
 ############

 Requirements - MaSyMoS
 ======================

-- MaSyMoS needs an permalink (unique, never changing identifier) per model and version
+- MaSyMoS needs an permalink (unique, never changing identifier) per model/content and version
     - mandatory for update, delete
     - given with
         - SEEK id+version, i.e. https://fairdomhub.org/models/20.json